Professor Robert Cunnginham

 Curtin University, Faculty of Business and Law, School of Accounting

 Glennda is a professor in the School of Accounting at Curtin University.
 She has worked in practice and has wide industry-based experience.
 Glennda has a strong interest in the Not for Profit sector and is currently a member of the MercyCare board and finance committee, a Commissioner and Chair of Finance of the Catholic Education Commission of Western Australia, a member of the Curtin University Council and Finance committee and a member of the Archdiocesan Finance Council of Perth.
 Glennda is also a member of the Chartered Accountant Trans-Tasman Audit Advisory Committee and held the position of Chair of the CAANZ regional council, Western Australia.
 Currently, Glennda teaches in the areas of Auditing, Ethics, Financial Accounting and Corporate Governance and on the MBA program.
 Glennda is a Fellow of Chartered Accountants Australia and New Zealand (CAANZ), a member of CPA Australia and a member of the Australian Institute of Company Directors (GAICD).
-Her research interests include financial disclosure in developing economies, Not-for profits, corporate governance, performance auditing and behavioral decision making in auditing and ethics.
+Her research interests include financial disclosure in developing economies, Not-for profits, corporate governance, performance auditing and behavioural decision making in auditing and ethics.